hheiling/paper_glmmPen_FA/README.md

 Each file specifies the code needed to simulate a single dataset, perform variable selection on that dataset, and save the relevant results.
 In order to get all of the simulation results specified in the paper, which cover several simulation conditions and 100 replicates per condition, the code needs to be submitted to a computing cluster to run many replicates in parallel.

-Linux code to submit the jobs to a computing cluster:
+Linux code to submit the jobs to a computing cluster is below.
+Users may wish to edit the locations of the ".R" and ".Rout" files.

 ```
 sbatch --array=1-1600 -N 1 -t 72:00:00 --mem=2g -n 1 --output=FA_100_%a.out --wrap="R CMD BATCH select100_glmmPen_FA.R FA_100_$SLURM_ARRAY_TASK_ID.Rout"